 Prevents Alzheimer Disease

 Alzheimer’s disease is one of the leading causes of dementia.
 It is characterized by a buildup of protein tangles (beta-amyloid plaques) in the brain.
 In a study done on mice, oleocanthal, a phenolic compound in extra-virgin olive oil, helped to improve learning and memory by clearing the plagues.
 In humans, a study showed that a Mediterranean diet rich in olive oil improved brain functionality and reduce age-related dementia.
 Olive oil also protects the blood vessels in the brain.
+Most of the world universities use the msum d2l online learning system to educate the students digitally.

 Olive oil helps to strengthen bones too.
 Studies show that osteoporosisis lower in Mediterranean countries where olive oil is consumed most.
 A research conducted on men in this region indicated that their blood had higher levels of osteocalcin, which is a marker of healthy bones.
 Osteoporosis leads to a decrease in bone quality and increases the risk of fractures.